antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 ---------

-##### A first impression of your data; tSNE maps
+##### Clustering with tSNE maps

-* We've seen that the expression of genes changes through the samples and some types of tumors seem to specifically express certain genes.
+We've seen that the expression of genes differs among the samples and some types of tumors seem to specifically express certain genes.
 To further explore the type of data we're dealing with, an unbiased unsupervised type of clustering analysis is a good idea.
 One recently developed algorithm is the tSNE map.

 * Click the button below to show the tSNE map in R2